garrandall/popular-music-data/tracks/the-inc-ride-masta-ace-incorporated.md

 The roof is on fire but my name ain't Left Eye
 Punks be all up on it like a Charlotte Hornet
-But they full of Chicago Bull-shit cuz they don't want it Ooooh, don't let me sing, I'm peaking
+But they full of Chicago Bull-shit cuz they don't want it Oh, don't let me sing, I'm peaking
 I'm freakin, get in that ass like a G-String
 And that you don't need
 We'll be blowin up like that movie Speed indeed you're on a ride

 (Incorpate the I-N-C into a flow)
 From the East side, to the West side
 From the North side, to the South side
 From the East side, to the West side